copper-leaf/kudzu/README.md

-# Monadik
+# Kudzu
 ---

 > A monadic (I think...) recursive-descent parser written in Kotlin

-Monadik is a recursive-descent parser written in Kotlin, with the goal of immutability and simplicity.
-It is most an exercise for me to learn more about parsing algorithms.
+Kudzu is a recursive-descent parser written in Kotlin, with the goal of immutability and simplicity.
+It is mostly an exercise for me to learn more about parsing algorithms, but should work reasonably-well enough to be used for small, non-trivial parsers.

 ## Why did it write it?